Jawaharlal Nehru: Salt March: 1930

-Nehru and most of the Congress leaders were ambivalent initially about Gandhi's plan to begin civil disobedience with a satyagraha aimed at the British salt tax.
+Nehru and most of the Congress leaders were ambivalent initially to Gandhi's plan to begin civil disobedience with a satyagraha aimed at the British salt tax.
 After the protest had gathered steam, they realised the power of salt as a symbol.
-Nehru remarked about the unprecedented popular response, "it seemed as though a spring had been suddenly released".
-He was arrested on 14 April 1930 while on a train from Allahabad for Raipur.
+Nehru remarked about the unprecedented popular response, "It seemed as though a spring had been suddenly released".
+He was arrested on 14 April 1930 while on a train from Allahabad to Raipur.
 Earlier, after addressing a huge meeting and leading a vast procession, he had ceremoniously manufactured some contraband salt.
 He was charged with breach of the salt law and sentenced to six months of imprisonment at Central Jail.

 He nominated Gandhi to succeed him as the Congress president during his absence in jail, but Gandhi declined, and Nehru nominated his father as his successor.
 With Nehru's arrest, the civil disobedience acquired a new tempo, and arrests, firing on crowds and lathi charges grew to be ordinary occurrences.